Umbraflamma/SANCTIS-Delta/Liscence.md

+© 2025 Umbraflamma
-(c) CC BY-NC-SA 4.0 Umbraflamma 2025
+Licensed under CC BY-NC-SA 4.0.

-legal for use with attribution for non commercial projects.
-Commercial inquiries can be made to the author.
+This work may be used, shared, remixed, and adapted for **non-commercial projects**, provided proper attribution is given and derivative works use the same license.
+For commercial licensing, please contact the author directly.